YSEALI Professional Fellows

-The Professional Fellows Program is funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and managed by the Mansfield Center.
-The focus for 2020 is Civic Engagement.
-The program for Southeast Asia is designed to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S.
+The YSEALI Professional Fellows Program is sponsored by the U.S. Department of State and managed by the Mansfield Center.
+With a focus on Civic Engagement, adult professionals ages 25-35 from Southeast Asia come to the U.S. for a five-week program in either a spring or fall cohort designed to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from Southeast Asia and the U.S.

 As a program of the Young Southeast Asian Leaders Initiative (YSEALI), bright young leaders from Southeast Asia are engaged in month-long fellowships, in which they are placed in similar U.S. organizations as a hands-on approach to developing professional skills that can be applied to their home communities, while also building sustainable cross-cultural partnerships.

 Southeast Asian fellows arrive in Missoula, Montana for a short orientation, followed by a month-long fellowship in Montana or with our program partners in Colorado, North Dakota, South Dakota, the state of Washington, or Wyoming.
 The program culminates in Washington, DC at the Professional Fellows Congress, a three-day networking and leadership conference, along with approximately 300 Professional Fellows from around the world.
 Once home, fellows implement individual projects based on their U.S. fellowship experience.